Importance of Benchmarking

 Let’s see how Key Breakout holds up when it’s compared to the Turtle benchmark strategy?

 Apart from the release date, Key Breakout compares favourably to the Turtle strategy on a robustness comparison.
 Although Key Breakout looks relatively young (2009) when compared to the Turtle strategy (1983) we should not dismiss its youth when you understand the majority of strategies rarely make it to their first anniversary.
 Key Breakout should be applauded for making it to young adulthood!
-We all should be impressed with its positive out-of-sample performance.
+We should all be impressed with its positive out-of-sample performance.
 Being a pattern based strategy underpins it soundness where it doesn’t rely on a collection of indicators with subjective and optimised variable values.
 Key Breakout has 1 variable for a 4-bar ATR calculation which is the same value across all markets and across both buy and sell setups.
 This definitely minimises any level of curve fitting.
 Also Key Breakout, despite being designed to trade currencies, is profitable across an out-of-sample portfolio of diversified markets.
 It’s simply outstanding.
 This absence of data mining and minimalist curve fitting all up makes Key Breakout a robust strategy.

 If we’re satisfied both strategies are robust and will (hopefully) continue to enjoy a positive upward sloping equity curve, the next question we have to ask ourselves is which strategy is superior?